pmella16/shadertoy-to-video-with-FBO/README.rst

 ``--render_and_skip_frames`` **same as above** - useful for TAA shaders to make 1 frame screenshot - skip frames only once at start.

-**Example 1 frame screenshot** for TAA shader with 60 frames waiting:
+**Example 1 frame 4k resolution screenshot** for TAA shader with 60 frames waiting:

 .. code-block:: bash